Historians have been searching for the last slave ship that came to America. They found it in Alabama

 The Clotilda had a brief and wretched history.

-By the mid-1800s importing slaves into the US had long been illegal, although some smugglers defied the law, especially in the South.
+By the mid-1800s, importing slaves into the US had long been illegal, although some smugglers defied the law, especially in the South.

 According to historical accounts, the Clotilda made its illicit journey after Timothy Meaher, a local plantation owner, made a bet that he could sneak slaves past federal officials and into the country.